Depression: from the client's perspective

 I hate this life.

 I just can't

 Why am I so weak?

 I cannot feel anything....

-You will receive supportive listening, fresh insight and direction.
-Counseling Helps!
+At counselling, you’ll receive supportive listening, fresh insight and direction.
 Take the step and change your life.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.